wwalterr/language/README.md

 # Language

-Generate philosophical quotes using LSTM.
+Philosophical quotes from AI using LSTM.

 ## About

-Generate philosophical quotes using the Neural Network architecture LSTM.
+Philosophical quotes from AI using the Neural Network architecture LSTM along with a famous quotes dataset from philosophers.

 ## Built with